unige-biochem/nemo/README.md

 persons to whom the Software is furnished to do so, subject to the following conditions:

-- **Citation Requirement**: If the Software is used directly or indirectly in any scientific publication or presentation, proper citation of the original work is required.
+- **Citation Requirement**: If the Software is used directly or indirectly in any scientific publication or presentation, proper citation of the original work and author is required.

-- Please cite the project as follows: t.b.a.
+- Please cite the project as shown below:

+**[!] publication incl.
+NEMO to be announced  [!]**